casper-ecosystem/rustSDK/README.md

 }
 ```

-The React app needs to load the wasm file through a dedicated `init()` method as per this example
+The React app needs to load the Wasm file through a dedicated `init()` method as per this example:

 > App.tsx